pijaginw/travel-cost-calculator/.ai/prd.md

 - ID: US-007
 - Title: Add an Expense Successfully
-- Description: As a user, I want to upload a receipt image for a specific trip and have the system automatically extract the details so I can add it to my total cost.
+- Description: As a logged-in user, I want to upload a receipt image for a specific trip and have the system automatically extract the details so I can add it to my total cost.
 - Acceptance Criteria:
   - 1. From a Trip Summary page, the user can initiate an expense upload.
   - 2. The user can select a JPG or PNG file from their device.